middletemplelibrary/A-Gentlemans-Library/README.md

       label="Photo of three-toed sloth, photograph by Natural History on the Net." url="https://github.com/user-attachments/assets/141cfc5d-8173-4351-8082-d51d0af22606">

-## 18. Andre Thevet (1502-1590), La Cosmographie De Levant (1556) From the collection of Robert Ashley (1565-1641)
+## 18. Andre Thevet (1502-1590), <cite>La Cosmographie De Levant</cite> (1556) From the collection of Robert Ashley (1565-1641)
 <cite>La Cosmographie de Levant</cite> was published in Lyon, in 1556 shortly after Thevet returned from his voyage to the near East.
-Within the text Thevet describes the lands, people and animals of Asia, Egypt, Greece, Palestine and Rhodes.
+Within the text, Thevet describes the lands, people and animals of Asia, Egypt, Greece, Palestine and Rhodes.
 The woodcuts which include depictions of animals, hunting scenes and antiquities amongst other things are by the French painter and draftsman Bernard Salomon, also known as “Le Petit Bernard” (1506 - c.
 1561).
 <br><br>
 The artwork on display on page 105 is a reconstruction of the Colossus of Rhodes which is discussed in the work.
 This bronze statue of Helios, the Greek sun god was constructed in the third century B.C. and was one of the Seven Wonders of the Ancient World.
 While we will never know how tall the statue exactly was, a recent study by Robert B. Kebric suggests that it measured at least 110 feet with its pedestal adding another fifty feet, making its combined hight around 160 feet, about half the height of the Statue of Liberty.
 The statue which stood at the apex of the acropolis of Rhodes was built as an offering to Helios, the island’s patron deity.
 Unfortunately, the statue collapsed during the Rhodes earthquake of 226 B.C.
 A first-century AD description of the Colossus’ remains can be found in Roman writer, Pliny the Elder’s encyclopaedic work, the <cite>Natural History</cite>.
 <br><br>